Human-Connection/Human-Connection/backend/installation/configuration.md

 {% tab title="Neo4j Non-Desktop Alternatives" %}

-You can spin up a [hosted Neo4j Sandbox instance](https://neo4j.com/download-center/), run Neo4j in one of the [many cloud options](https://neo4j.com/developer/guide-cloud-deployment/), [spin up Neo4j in a Docker container](https://neo4j.com/developer/docker/) or on Debian-based systems install [Neo4j from the Debian Repository ](http://debian.neo4j.org/).
+You can spin up a [hosted Neo4j Sandbox instance](https://neo4j.com/download-center/), run Neo4j in one of the [many cloud options](https://neo4j.com/developer/guide-cloud-deployment/), [spin up Neo4j in a Docker container](https://neo4j.com/developer/docker/) or on Debian-based systems install [Neo4j from the Debian Repository](http://debian.neo4j.org/).
 Just be sure to update the Neo4j connection string and credentials accordingly in `.env`.

 **Install APOC plugin on Debian-based systems**

-When you have install Neo4j from the Debian Repository, then download the [APOC plugin](https://github.com/neo4j-contrib/neo4j-apoc-procedures/releases/download/3.4.0.3/apoc-3.4.0.3-all.jar) to the `/var/lib/neo4j/plugins` directory manually or with:
+When you have install Neo4j from the Debian Repository, then [download the APOC plugin](https://github.com/neo4j-contrib/neo4j-apoc-procedures/releases/download/3.4.0.3/apoc-3.4.0.3-all.jar) to the `/var/lib/neo4j/plugins` directory manually or with:

 ```text
 wget https://github.com/neo4j-contrib/neo4j-apoc-procedures/releases/download/3.4.0.3/apoc-3.4.0.3-all.jar -P /var/lib/neo4j/plugins